debajyotidatta/debajyotidatta.github.com/_posts/2016-09-28-fast-text-and-skip-gram.md

 ```

 Now that we have the words, let's see how the word vectors did!
-This is the airbnb reviews dataset, so let's do some exploration on the word vectors we just created.
+This is the Airbnb reviews dataset, so let's do some exploration on the word vectors we just created.

 ```python